RicardoShepstone/Feature-extraction-from-medical-brain-images-using-deep-neural-networks.-Applied-to-Alz.-Disease./README.md

-In this work we look to combine the great advantages of Deep Learning for pattern recognition, with the priceless information granted by medical images, to build a tool that facilitates one of the main neurodegenerative diseases, Alzheimer’s disease.
+In this work we look to combine the great advantages of Deep Learning for pattern recognition, with the priceless information granted by medical images, to build a tool that facilitates the diagnosis of one of the main neurodegenerative diseases, Alzheimer’s disease.

 Specifically, convolutional neural network structures will be used.
 These are